metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 Optional:

-- `dns01` (Attributes) Configures cert-manager to attempt to complete authorizations byperforming the DNS01 challenge flow. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01))
+- `dns01` (Attributes) Configures cert-manager to attempt to complete authorizations by performing the DNS01 challenge flow. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01))
-- `http01` (Attributes) Configures cert-manager to attempt to complete authorizations byperforming the HTTP01 challenge flow.It is not possible to obtain certificates for wildcard domain names(e.g. '*.example.com') using the HTTP01 challenge mechanism. (see [below for nested schema](#nestedatt--spec--acme--solvers--http01))
+- `http01` (Attributes) Configures cert-manager to attempt to complete authorizations by performing the HTTP01 challenge flow.
+It is not possible to obtain certificates for wildcard domain names (e.g. '*.example.com') using the HTTP01 challenge mechanism. (see [below for nested schema](#nestedatt--spec--acme--solvers--http01))
-- `selector` (Attributes) Selector selects a set of DNSNames on the Certificate resource thatshould be solved using this challenge solver.If not specified, the solver will be treated as the 'default' solverwith the lowest priority, i.e. if any other solver has a more specificmatch, it will be used instead. (see [below for nested schema](#nestedatt--spec--acme--solvers--selector))
+- `selector` (Attributes) Selector selects a set of DNSNames on the Certificate resource that should be solved using this challenge solver.
+If not specified, the solver will be treated as the 'default' solver with the lowest priority, i.e. if any other solver has a more specific match, it will be used instead. (see [below for nested schema](#nestedatt--spec--acme--solvers--selector))

 <a id="nestedatt--spec--acme--solvers--dns01"></a>
 ### Nested Schema for `spec.acme.solvers.dns01`

 Optional:

-- `acme_dns` (Attributes) Use the 'ACME DNS' (https://github.com/joohoi/acme-dns) API to manageDNS01 challenge records. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--acme_dns))
+- `acme_dns` (Attributes) Use the 'ACME DNS' (https://github.com/joohoi/acme-dns) API to manage DNS01 challenge records. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--acme_dns))
 - `akamai` (Attributes) Use the Akamai DNS zone management API to manage DNS01 challenge records. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--akamai))
 - `azure_dns` (Attributes) Use the Microsoft Azure DNS API to manage DNS01 challenge records. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--azure_dns))
 - `cloud_dns` (Attributes) Use the Google Cloud DNS API to manage DNS01 challenge records. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--cloud_dns))
 - `cloudflare` (Attributes) Use the Cloudflare API to manage DNS01 challenge records. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--cloudflare))
-- `cname_strategy` (String) CNAMEStrategy configures how the DNS01 provider should handle CNAMErecords when found in DNS zones.
+- `cname_strategy` (String) CNAMEStrategy configures how the DNS01 provider should handle CNAME records when found in DNS zones.
 - `digitalocean` (Attributes) Use the DigitalOcean DNS API to manage DNS01 challenge records. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--digitalocean))
-- `rfc2136` (Attributes) Use RFC2136 ('Dynamic Updates in the Domain Name System') (https://datatracker.ietf.org/doc/rfc2136/)to manage DNS01 challenge records. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--rfc2136))
+- `rfc2136` (Attributes) Use RFC2136 ('Dynamic Updates in the Domain Name System') (https://datatracker.ietf.org/doc/rfc2136/) to manage DNS01 challenge records. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--rfc2136))
 - `route53` (Attributes) Use the AWS Route53 API to manage DNS01 challenge records. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--route53))
-- `webhook` (Attributes) Configure an external webhook based DNS01 challenge solver to manageDNS01 challenge records. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--webhook))
+- `webhook` (Attributes) Configure an external webhook based DNS01 challenge solver to manage DNS01 challenge records. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--webhook))

 <a id="nestedatt--spec--acme--solvers--dns01--acme_dns"></a>
 ### Nested Schema for `spec.acme.solvers.dns01.acme_dns`

 Required:

-- `account_secret_ref` (Attributes) A reference to a specific 'key' within a Secret resource.In some instances, 'key' is a required field. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--acme_dns--account_secret_ref))
+- `account_secret_ref` (Attributes) A reference to a specific 'key' within a Secret resource.
+In some instances, 'key' is a required field. (see [below for nested schema](#nestedatt--spec--acme--solvers--dns01--acme_dns--account_secret_ref))
 - `host` (String)

 <a id="nestedatt--spec--acme--solvers--dns01--acme_dns--account_secret_ref"></a>